itdxer/neupy/site/2016/12/17/hyperparameter_optimization_for_neural_networks.rst

 * Learning rate
 * Loss function

-Even though the list of parameters in not even close to being complete, it's still impressive how many parameters influences network's accuracy.
+Even though the list of parameters in not even close to being complete, it's still impressive how many parameters influences network's performance.

 Hyperparameter optimization
 ---------------------------